 Fortunately for my client and myself, the jury did not believe that a pretty uniform, a shiny badge, a cocky attitude, and an authoritative presence translated into proof beyond a reasonable doubt.
 Cross examination was made easy by this officer’s blustering, posturing, and prima donna performance.
-A ‘not guilty’ verdict went a long way toward making my client, and myself, feel better.
+A ‘not guilty’ verdict went a long way toward defusing the police officer’s posturing.

-Of course, after losing, this officer blamed the ‘bad’ jury or the ‘ineffective’ prosecution for the ‘not guilty’ verdict.
+Of course, after losing the trial, this same officer blamed the ‘bad’ jury or the ‘ineffective’ prosecution for the ‘not guilty’ verdict.
 He refused to take any responsibility or believe that anything he did could ever cause a case to be lost.
 Easy pickings for a good lawyer.

 Many many police officers view the entire criminal justice system as nothing but a game.
 They resent the exercise of constitutional rights at the expense of their investigation.
 They laugh, joke, or are disrespectful to the suspects, the witnesses, the defendant, his attorney, and sometimes even the judge and jury.

 Ironically, I have often marveled at the change of attitude and sensitivity that occurs when these very same officers find themselves or their family members in some kind of trouble.
 These same officers call upon me to use my knowledge, skill, and experience to exercise those same constitutional rights that they so often demean in the defense of themselves or their loved ones.